 It’s delicious, made with healthy ingredients, and perfectly moist.

 This chocolate beetroot cake recipe doesn’t contain any added sugar, yet it tastes pretty sweet thanks to the (cooked) beets and bananas.
-Prefer overripe bananas for this recipe as they’ll add extra sweetness.
+Overripe bananas are a must for this recipe as they’ll add extra sweetness.